Agranulocytosis

 - Biopsy of mouth ulcer

-- Neutrophil antibody studies (blood test)
+- Neutrophil antibody tests (blood test)

 Treatment

 Treatment depends on the cause of the low white blood cell count.
 For example, if a medicine is the cause, stopping or changing to another medicine may help.
 In other cases, medicines to help the body make more white blood cells will be used.
+If the cause is due to normal genes, no treatment is required.

 Outlook (Prognosis)